-Net assets subject to donor-imposed stipulations that they be maintained permanently by the Charter School.
+Net assets subject to donor-imposed stipulations that requires the net assets be maintained permanently by the Charter School.
 Generally, the donors of these assets permit the use of all or part of the income earned on any related investments for general or specific purposes.
-The Charter School did not have any permanently restricted net assets as of June 30, 2016.
+The Charter School did not have any permanently restricted net assets as of June 30, 2017 and 2016.